WisconsinWade/Proxmox/README.md

 # Proxmox
-Simple place to Same Teraform and Ansible scripts cobbled together from different templates
+Simple place to store Teraform and Ansible scripts cobbled together from different templates